 - Developed a video teaching second-year medical students how to best talk with teens in a clinical setting

-- Planned and participated in six annual prom events for teen patients who were hospitalized or missed their own due to hospitalization
+- Planned and participated in seven annual prom events for teen patients who were hospitalized or missed their own due to hospitalization

 - Participated in annual fundraising events such as Extra Life Event

 - Helped hospitalized children of all ages celebrate the holidays

 Yes!
 As long as you meet the age requirement, maintain an active volunteer status and attend the monthly meetings, you can be a member.